snoyberg/snoyman.com/content/galacticsilkroad/journey.md

 *What's the name of this station?* he thought blearily.
 He'd been to a few bars already today.
 How far was this station from the nearest star?
-The antimatter costs were high, as was the alcohol.
+The antimatter was expensive here, as was the alcohol.
 He'd just stop for another few drinks and then call it a day.

 ## Bio-age 26 years, 3 months